quasarframework/quasar/docs/src/pages/quasar-utils/event-bus-util.md

 bus.emit('some-event', 'arg1 value', 'arg2 value', 'arg3 value')
 ```

-If using Typescript, then events can also be typed strictly:
+If using TypeScript, events can be strongly-typed:

 ```js
 // Quasar v2.11.11+